Video Monetization

 Business models like dropshipping and print-on-demand are great for streamers because you don’t physically touch the products.
 Items are manufactured and shipped to the end customer whenever an order is placed.

 In Matthew’s case, he provides his branded designs to a third-party company.
-This company creates the products on-demand and ships them directly to the customer.
+This company creates the products on demand and ships them directly to the customer.

-Profits are lower—between 10% and 25% of a sale—but you don’t need to handle or create the goods.
+Profits are lower — between 10% and 25% of a sale — but you don’t need to handle or create the goods.
 You only pay for inventory when you’ve sold it, reducing risk and the need for a fancy warehouse to store your merchandise.

 9. Monetize with live stream ads

-Advertising is a billion dollar industry.
+Advertising is a billion-dollar industry.
 Take a slice of the money brands spend on advertising by allowing them to display their campaign through your live stream.

-• Pre-roll ads.
-These live stream ads play automatically before online videos (such as YouTube content) and are usually 15 or 30 seconds long.
+• Pre-roll ads: These live-stream ads play automatically before online videos (such as YouTube content) and are usually 15 or 30 seconds long.

-• Mid-roll ads.
-Also known as in-stream ads, this type of campaign usually lasts a minimum of 12 seconds and is placed in the middle of video content.
+• Mid-roll ads: Also known as in-stream ads, this type of campaign usually lasts a minimum of 12 seconds and is placed in the middle of video content.

-If you’re live streaming on YouTube, the platform can run these live stream ads for you through its Partner Program.
+If you’re live-streaming on YouTube, the platform can run these live-stream ads for you through its Partner Program.
 But YouTube still needs to take its 45% cut, so you’ll end up with about half of the ad revenue your content generates.

 Find out your YouTube CPM and potential ad revenue